The Arab region is full of unique ideas – ideas that could change the world.

 Between 1994 and 1997, Dr Sabir conducted research at the University of Sheffield and the University of Nottingham in the UK, and then joined Kingston University, also in the UK, as a senior lecturer in thermodynamics and other energy-related topics.

-In 2010, Dr Sabir joined the Qatar National Research Fund as a program manager, before taking up his current role of technical director.
+In 2010, Dr Sabir joined the Qatar National Research Fund as a programme manager, before taking up his current role of technical director.